 There are some exceptions: companies with net profits of less than ฿300,000 pay no corporate tax, and those with earnings of ฿300,001 to ฿3 million pay a reduced rate of 15%.

-Businesses must have paid-up capital of less than ฿5 million and income from sales and provision of services below ฿30 million to qualify for reduced rates.
+Businesses must have paid-up capital of less than ฿5 million and an income from sales and the provision of services of less than ฿30 million to qualify for reduced rates.

 VAT in Thailand

-VAT has been in existence in Thailand since 1992.
-The standard rate is 10%, but the state has reduced it to 7% until the end of September 2024.
+Thailand introduced Value-Added Tax in 1992.
+The standard rate is 10%, but the state has reduced it to 7% until at least October 2025.

 Any company with an annual turnover of more than ฿1.8 million must pay VAT.
 Still, some goods and services are exempt, including: